brooklynrail/brooklynrail-platform/content/people/sabine-hornig.md

   storefront windows, urban facades, and school houses through overlapping perspectives and inversions of scale and dimension.
-Throughout the past two decades, Hornig has presented numerous solo exhibitions of her work as well as large architectual interventions in public spaces worldwide, including a site-specific installation commissioned by the Public Art Fund at LaGuardia Airport in New York (2020).
+Throughout the past two decades, Hornig has presented numerous solo exhibitions of her work as well as large architectural interventions in public spaces worldwide, including a site-specific installation commissioned by LaGuardia Gateway Partners in partnership with Public Art Fund (2020).
 portraits:
   - media: 2022/07/sabine-hornig
 website: https://sabine-hornig.de/de